 Best Chicken Feeders and Waterers (2026 Reviews)

 Top-rated chicken feeders and waterers for backyard flocks.
-Covers hanging, treadle, and nipple styles with pros, cons, and pricing for every budget.
+Hanging, treadle, and nipple styles compared, with pros, cons, and pricing for every budget.

 The right chicken feeder and waterer can save you hours of work every week and keep your flock healthier at the same time.
 The wrong ones?
 You'll be dealing with moldy feed, dirty water, and constant refills.

-Our top feeder pick: RentACoop 20lb Hanging Feeder — sturdy galvanized steel, rain guard included, works for flocks up to 12 birds.
-Around $35.
+Our top feeder pick: RentACoop 25lb Hanging Feeder.
+BPA-free, 4 large ports, adjustable stand, works for flocks up to 12 birds.
+Around $40.

-Our top waterer pick: RentACoop 4-Pack Chicken Nipple Waterer Kit — clean water every time, fits any 5-gallon bucket, and costs under $20.
+Our top waterer pick: RentACoop Nipple Waterer Kit.
+Clean water every time, fits any 5-gallon bucket, and costs under $20.

-We've researched dozens of feeders and waterers, read through hundreds of Reddit threads and forum posts, and compared what real backyard chicken keepers recommend.
+We've researched dozens of feeders and waterers, read through hundreds of forum threads and keeper reports, and compared what real backyard chicken keepers recommend.
 Here's what actually works.

 What You'll Learn